top of page

 If your team has been in place for a while, first – kudos to you for rocking the retention rate.
 Second, it’s probably been years since they dusted off their employee handbooks.
 Now’s as good a time as any for a refresher.
 Even if you decide there’s not much in your existing handbook that needs to be changed, reminding your team to take another look might be a good idea.
 If there’s anything in particular you’d like to highlight, such as certain policies that seem to have fallen by the wayside, consider holding a brief meeting to go over them.

-While there’s no law requiring that veterinary practice owners supply their employees with a handbook, the fact is, doing so can have a positive effect on staff performance, ultimately your bottom line.
-The key is making sure yours is up-to-date and contains accurate, appropriate information.
-By conducting regular audits of your handbook, you’ll be able to maximize its impact and outcome.
+While there’s no law requiring that veterinary practice owners supply their employees with a handbook, the fact is, doing so can have a positive effect on staff performance and ultimately your bottom line.
+The crucial step is ensuring yours is up-to-date and contains accurate, appropriate information.
+By conducting regular audits of your employee handbook, you’ll be able to maximize its impact and outcome.
+This process helps to align your team on policies and procedures, enhancing coherence and efficiency within your practice.

-Our Advice on Reasons to Audit Your Employee Handbook in Vet Practice
+Audit Your Employee Handbook in Vet Practice: Potential Consequences

 For more practice management tips, tricks, and expert advice, bookmark the DVMelite blog and check back often for fresh content.